Dynamic tariff-based demand response in retail electricity market under uncertainty: Literature review

-On a different front and considering their specific objectives, DR models have been used for different power system applications such as developing DR dynamic pricing in a distribution network \citep{lu2018dynamic}, optimal bidding strategy in day-ahead electricity markets \citep{vaya2014optimal}, optimal pricing strategy in pool-based electricity markets \citep{ruiz2009pool}, modeling coordinated cyber-physical attacks \citep{li2015bilevel}, and optimal charging schedules of plug-in electric vehicles \citep{momber2015retail}, among others.
+Moreover, DR programs have been extensively analyzed using equilibrium models in various electricity market applications.
+The widespread application of these models in electricity market research stems from their robust ability to represent diverse market structures and interactions between market participants.
+For instance, \cite{devine2023role} investigate the role of DR in mitigating market power, particularly through load shifting and self-generation. \cite{devine2018examining} delve into the costs associated with providing flexibility through load shedding and self-generation using DERs. \cite{nguyen2016dynamic} analyze the energy scheduling challenges faced by load-serving entities in managing flexible and inflexible loads. \cite{hu2016stochastic} present a stochastic-multi-objective Nash-Cournot model to reduce peak demand, energy prices, and emissions.

-However, much of the literature on dynamic electricity price tariffs has focused on the impact on individual energy markets players such as demand aggregator cost minimization, distribution system operators (DSO) optimal reconfiguration of microgrid, transmission system operators (TSO) optimal allocation of distributed generations, retailer profit or consumer benefit \citep{ajoulabadi2020flexible, wang2020smart, nejad2019reliability, dagoumas2017integrated, nilsson2018household}.
-Specifically, there is scarcity of DR models that explicitly incorporate customers' utility functions, which are suitable tools to consider consumers' preferences regarding their decision-making under uncertainty.
-In this vein, \cite{ma2014dynamics} and \cite{cicek2015demand} incorporate welfare from electricity consumption using customers' utility function and generation cost with constrained optimization.
-In addition, \cite{ruiz2018retail} analyze the interactions between asymmetric retailers that compete in prices to increase their profits and consumers whose aim is to maximize their utility from electricity consumption.
+Furthermore, the application of tariff-based DR strategies has been explored to address other various challenges.
+These include distribution networks \citep{lu2018dynamic}, optimal bidding strategies in day-ahead electricity markets \citep{vaya2014optimal}, optimal pricing strategies in pool-based electricity markets \citep{ruiz2009pool}, modeling coordinated cyber-physical attacks \citep{li2015bilevel}, and optimal charging schedules for plug-in electric vehicles \citep{momber2015retail}, among others.
+Summarizing the benefits of DR programs from the perspective of various electricity market participants is a complex task, given the extensive range of literature on the subject.
+Some of the benefits are summarized in \cref{DR_benefits}.

-Contrary to previous works, our paper leverages the advantages of bi-level programs to model two market configurations and solve them simultaneously where we can analyze the effect of dynamic tariffs on retailers, the gains of consumers’ flexibility, as well as the entire retail market social welfare while indirectly achieving grid operators’ objectives.
-The properties of the problem addressed in this paper are consistent with Stackelberg-type games \citep{von2010market}, which are characterized by a leader who moves first and one or more followers acting optimally in response to the leader’s decisions.
-Games with a Stackelberg structure can be formulated as MPECs and that perfectly suits our problem setup.
+The literature on dynamic electricity price tariffs extensively examines their impact on individual players in the energy market.
+This includes cost minimization for demand aggregators, optimal reconfiguration of microgrids by DSOs, optimal allocation of distributed generations by TSOs, retailer profit maximization, and consumer benefit enhancement \citep{ajoulabadi2020flexible, wang2020smart, nejad2019reliability, dagoumas2017integrated, nilsson2018household}.